kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the limit on number of submissions that can be made to the database via the RESTful interface.
 This is useful to prevent flooding of the submission system by aberrant scripts.
 Default: '100'.

+* DatasetExport

+  * Enable Export plugin: either 'yes' or 'no'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.

 * default_access